vinothk54901/llm_doc_chat/readme.md

 1. **📄 Document Summarization**
-   - Upload individual files (PDF, DOCX, TXT, etc.) to generate concise summaries using LLM-powered summarization.
+   - Upload individual files (PDF) to generate concise summaries using LLM-powered summarization.

 2. **📁 Directory-Based Q&A**
    - Point to a directory containing documents.
 The app recursively indexes all supported files and makes them available for semantic search and question-answering.